Is Hirschsprung’s Disease?

 - infrequent and explosive stools

-Toddlers and Older Children
+Symptoms in Toddlers and Older Children

 generally won’t appear until several months or even years later.
 Common

 - abdominal swelling